RivaBarney/daoforum-miniapp/README.md

 ## Prerequisites

 Before running the project, make sure you have the required development tools installed for the stack used in the repository.

+Common requirements may include:

+- Git
+- Node.js, if the project uses JavaScript or TypeScript
+- A package manager such as npm, pnpm, or yarn, if a package manifest is present

+Check the files in the repository to confirm the exact requirements.